macph/easement-curve/docs/guide.md

 ![New easement curve](images/ig07.jpg)

-and create another curve of constant radius of curvature, making sure it is longer than needed (so we can cut it in the right place).
+and create another curve of constant radius of curvature, ie a static curve, and making sure it is longer than needed (so we can cut it in the right place).

 ![Extending curve](images/ig08.jpg)